anilahsu/Anilahsu/README.md

 </h2>

 #### about me.
 Hi.
-I'm Anila, a Frontend Developer specializing in React.js, Next.js, and TypeScript.
+I'm Anila, a Frontend Developer specializing in React.js, Next.js, TypeScript, and web development.
-I'm passionate about creating user friendly applications that provide delightful user experiences, and engaged in improving frontend performance.
+I'm passionate about building user friendly applications that offer delightful experiences, while constantly working to improve frontend performance.

-I enjoy learning and sharing what I've learnt, experimenting with new technologies, and participating in the community!
-With my passion for development and the skills and experiences I've learned along the way, I hope to continue to grow and improve, as well as help more developers learn together!
+I’m passionate about learning and sharing what I’ve learnt, experimenting with new technologies, and engaging with the community.
+With my love for development and the skills and experiences I've gained along the way, I’m committed to continuing my growth while helping others learn and grow together!

 <div align="center">
     <picture>